-I have type 1 Diabetes since 2015 however still trying to relish my life to the fullest.
+I have type 1 diabetes since 2015 however still trying to relish my life to the fullest.
 After diagnosis I started to work on the Psychological impact of chronic illnesses by in large and Diabetes to be more specific and offered individual & group counselling to the people with Diabetes.
 I have been associated with media since long and often try to spread awareness in this field through my shows.
-Presently I am serving as a Director Programs/ Consultant Psychologist (Emotional wellness Centre) Meethi Zindagi.
-Music, Travelling, Socializing, Poetry and Empathy keeps me zealous to live my life.
+I have served as a Director Programs / Consultant Psychologist (Emotional wellness Centre) at Meethi Zindagi.
+Music, travelling, socializing, poetry and empathy keeps me zealous to live my life.